MARITIMES MAVEN

 Deep Cove

 Another beach with stunning views can be found at Deep Cove.
 Descend a short, steep path from the parking area.
 Go at low tide to enjoy a wider sandy area.
 Many visitors say this is their favourite beach on the island.
 The water is brisk but refreshing, as it comes right from the ocean.
 It can be foggy here at times, but it just adds to the mystique.
-Know that it can be sunny & hot on the north end of the island, and foggy & cool at the south end simultaneously.
+Know that it can be sunny and hot on the north end of the island, and foggy and cool at the south end simultaneously.

 Southern Head